 Before moving on at the next level in college, the common goal for many of the nation’s premier prospects in the Class of 2024 seems to be rather simple: Receive an all-important invite to the Blue-Grey All-American Bowl and compete against the best of the best from all over the country.

 NFL facilities to host the game in the past include Cowboys’ AT&T Stadium, Buccaneers’ Raymond James Stadium, Falcons’ Mercedes Benz Stadium, Texans’ NRG Stadium, Jaguars’ EverBank Field and Raiders’ Coliseum.
 All the action is nationally broadcast on ESPN’s family of networks or Impact Football Network and permanently archived, click on this link.

-The journey for many recruits, including underclassmen hoping for national exposure, starts by attending an All-American Combine (Regional level).
+The journey for many recruits starts by attending one of the brand’s All-American Combines (Regional or Super levels), including underclassmen hoping to attain exposure.
 For a list of upcoming events, click on this link.
-For prospects who want to register online for a nationwide workout, click on this link.
+For prospects who want to register for a nationwide workout, click on this link.

-For many recruits, the destination thereafter is the NCAA Division I ranks.
-For a select few, given a decorated track record of evaluating talent at the next level, NFL is the end game.
-Plain and simple, that’s the information needed to successfully negotiate the path to the brand’s All-American Bowl.
+For many recruits, naturally the destination is the NCAA Division I ranks.
+For a select few, given the brand’s decorated track record of evaluating talent for the next level, NFL is the end game, with the Chiefs’ Patrick Mahomes as a prime example.
+Plain and simple, that’s the info needed to successfully negotiate a path to the All-American Bowl.